 Use of Wide-Awake Local Anesthesia in Hand and Wrist Surgery

 Preparing for a surgical procedure often creates significant anxiety for patients.
-There are pre-operative tests that frequently need to be completed, in addition to the concerns related to general anesthesia and the operating room costs.
-Multiple procedures can now be performed without general anesthesia or even sedation.
+There are pre-operative tests that frequently need to be completed.
+In addition, there are concerns related to general anesthesia and the operating room costs.
+Multiple procedures can be performed without general anesthesia or even sedation.
 The emergence of wide-awake local anesthesia and no tourniquet (WALANT), which was first popularized in Canada, has several advantages.
-The need for pre-operative testing is nearly eliminated.
-Moreover, the WALANT technique has been shown to lead to significant savings in time and costs.
+In other words, the need for pre-operative testing is nearly eliminated.
+Finally, the WALANT technique has been shown to lead to significant savings in time and costs.

 By: Dr. Garry Kitay